lklok66/ice/cs/demo/Ice/sl/hello/README.txt

    > cd <Ice installation directory>\bin
    > policyserver 127.0.0.1 ..\config\PolicyResponse.xml

-4) From Visual Studio open the `hello.Web.csproj' project from the hello.Web directory and start the hello Silverlight application using the "Debug > Start new instance" command.
+4) From Visual Studio open the `hello.Web' project and start the hello Silverlight application using the "Debug > Start new instance" command.